Eva Orner: Career

 Orner, along with actress Cate Blanchett, was one of only two Australians nominated for an Oscar in 2008.
 Most commentators predicted that Michael Moore's Sicko would win the Best Documentary category.
 However, to the surprise of many, Orner's Taxi to the Dark Side, which examines US torture practices in Afghanistan, Iraq and Guantánamo Bay, received the award.
 Within hours, Orner created controversy by describing the US Government as "a bunch of war criminals".

 Orner directed and produced the AACTA award winning feature documentary Chasing Asylum.
-Released in 2016 the film takes a critical look at Australia's treatment of refugees and asylum seekers.

-She also directed and produced Bikram: Yogi, Guru, Predator, for Netflix, released in 2019 that had its world premier at the Toronto International Film Festival.
+Released in 2016, the film takes a critical look at Australia's treatment of refugees and asylum seekers.
+She also directed and produced Bikram: Yogi, Guru, Predator, for Netflix.
+The film was released in 2019 and had its world premiere at the Toronto International Film Festival.

-Her latest film is Burning, for Amazon, which was released in 2021, about climate change and the Black Summer Australian fires of 2019-2020.
+In 2021, her film Burning was released.
+It is about climate change and the Black Summer Australian fires of 2019–2020.
 Burning had its world premiere at the Toronto International Film Festival.

+In June 2022, HBO announced that Orner would be directing a documentary about the Ohio State University abuse scandal.
+A staffer at Smokehouse Pictures said in October 2023 that they were "still thick in production" on the documentary.
+The resulting film, Surviving Ohio State, was released on June 17, 2025.

+In April 2024, HBO released Brandy Hellville & the Cult of Fast Fashion, a documentary film directed by Orner.

+Personal life

+Orner is a vegetarian.
+She drives an electric car.